Sumit-95/log-aggregation/README.md

 This service needs to be deployed into all operational regions.
-Please note that as of March 20th, 2019 new regions added to AWS are not made available by default, please see: [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) So unless a region, made available after March 20th, 2019 is approved by LSEG, we do not need to deploy this service to those regions.
+Please note that as of March 20th, 2019 new regions added to AWS are not made available by default, please see: [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) So unless a region, made available after March 20th, 2019 is approved by abcd, we do not need to deploy this service to those regions.

 Below is a list of regions that this service is deployed to: